-Paul Miller is a music theorist and a performer specializing in music of the 17th, 18th and 20th centuries.
+Paul Miller is a music theorist, pedagogue and performer.
 Before joining the musicianship department of the Mary Pappert School of Music at Duquesne University in 2015, he served as a Mellon Postdoctoral Fellow at Cornell University and on the faculties of the University of Colorado in Boulder and Temple University.

 Paul has presented research at numerous national and regional conferences, and his work has been published in Perspectives of New Music, the American Music Research Center Journal, Twentieth-Century Music, Music and Letters and Opera Quarterly.
-Forthcoming research will be published in Early Music and the MLA Association’s Notes.
+Further work has appeared in Early Music and the MLA Association’s Notes.
 An expert on the remarkable music of Karlheinz Stockhausen, Paul studied with the composer for six summers and premiered his solo viola work "In Freundschaft" in Europe and the United States.
-Paul's research has centered on the unusual spatial dimension of Stockhausen's music as well as the phenomenon of metric complexity.
-In addition, he has studied viola d’amore music in Bohemian and Moravian manuscripts.
+Paul's research has centered on the use of physical space in musical compositions, the connection between biosignals and electronic music, and the viola d'amore as a historical and contemporary instrument.

-As a performer, Paul has appeared at the Metropolitian Museum of Art in New York City, the Library of Congress, the National Cathedral in Washington D.C., the Darmstadt International Festival for New Music, the Bethlehem Bach Festival, the Hawai`i Performing Arts Festival and with ensembles such as El Mundo and Tempesta di Mare.
+As a performer, Paul's debut solo album with Chatham Baroque will be released on the Centaur label in September 2023.
+Paul has appeared at the Metropolitian Museum of Art in New York City, the Library of Congress, the National Cathedral in Washington D.C., the Darmstadt International Festival for New Music, the Bethlehem Bach Festival, the Hawai`i Performing Arts Festival and with ensembles such as El Mundo and Tempesta di Mare.
 He has collaborated in chamber music concerts with Richard Savino and Jory Vinikour, both Grammy® award nominees.
 During his tenure as a fellow at Cornell, Paul led the Baroque Orchestra there and studied with Neal Zaslaw, Christopher Hogwood and Malcolm Bilson.
+He now collaborates regularly with Pittsburgh's Chatham Baroque ensemble.
 Paul also performs on a five-string electric violin built by the firm Zeta.

 Most recent CV -- paul-miller-cv-2023.pdf